Caring Role at Home

 - Try to talk to someone who’s a good listener about your personal circumstances

-- Consider accessing Carer Counselling Services to help you through the transition period
+- Consider accessing Counselling Support for Carers to help you through the transition period

 Will my role continue as a Carer?